-There is so much we can learn from the wild.
+There is so much we can learn from the wild so keep calm and witness all it has to offer.
 Infinite wisdom has collected over years of evolution and adaptation; a wealth of knowledge waiting and willing to be accessed.
 Every day the wilderness presents situations in which, in order to survive, one needs to be awake, alert and aware.
 Its inhabitants do not have the luxury to quit, or take a sabbatical, they must learn and grow with their circumstances, becoming more resilient with each challenge.

 Dr Ian McCallum, author of ‘Ecological Intelligence’, encourages us to, like wild animals, expect anything and assume nothing.
 This tool will help us to survive in crisis and beyond.
 It is through coming home to our roots and reconnecting to the wilderness where we reawaken our skills for growth and survival.
 We learn that we are in fact inseparable from nature, an important reminder to reunite with our wild spaces.